seanbao/mnemonas/deploy/public-access/README.md

 sudo mnemonas-doctor --public-domain nas.example.com
 ```

 Cloud firewalls or security groups must expose only `80/443` publicly.
-Do not expose MnemoNAS backend `8080` or dataplane `9090/9091` to the public internet.
+Do not expose MnemoNAS backend `8080`, dataplane `9090/9091`, or any custom backend/dataplane ports to the public internet.